hanqi-qi/Research-resources/Honesty_AI.md

 Use the hard label to approximate the soft label of P(True) RL is the best, but most complex to implement.

-#### Future work:
+### Future work:
 Design a method to better calculate the uncertainty, using the existing method to find a metric, which can mimic people’s evaluation results (High correlation).
 No training on human-annotated, but only prompt-based.
 Adversarial training/attack, contrastive learning.
-See Hehe () Uncertainty degree is different in different tasks, across different domains.
+Uncertainty degree is different in different tasks, across different domains.
 Locate/identify where the model is uncertain, to find the error.
-What if we Correct their errors in CoT,
+What if we Correct their errors in CoT.

-#### General Survey
+### Reading materials (survey)

 Language Models (Mostly) Know What They Know.
 OpenAI(Anthropic)
 Harnessing the Power of LLMs in Practice: A Survey on ChatGPT and Beyond
 Chameleon: Plug-and-Play Compositional Reasoning with Large Language Models